-Differential diagnostics are intended to differentiate multiple myeloma from other malignant diseases with bone marrow involvement, chronic inflammation conditions, and lymphoproliferative diseases (lymphoma).
+Differential diagnostics are intended to differentiate multiple myeloma from other malignant diseases with bone marrow involvement, chronic inflammation conditions, and lymphoproliferative diseases.

-A M-component with < 30 g/l and < 10 % plasma cells in bone marrow aspirate which is not accompanied by symptoms or sign of multiple myloma or other B-lymphoproliferative disease is called MGUS (monoclonal gammopathy of undetermined sigificance).
+A M-component with < 30 g/l and < 10 % plasma cells in bone marrow biopsy which is not accompanied by symptoms, biomarkers or signs of multiple myloma or other B-lymphoproliferative disease is called MGUS (monoclonal gammopathy of undetermined significance).

-The differentiation between MGUS and asymptomatic multiple myloma is based on the size of the M-component and amount of plasma cells in the bone marrow.
-However, there is no indication for treatment until symptomatic multiple myeloma is present.
-The difference is therefore rarely of practical significance.
+The differentiation between MGUS and smouldering multiple myloma is based on the size of the M-component and/or amount of plasma cells in the bone marrow.
+However, there is no indication for treatment until (symptomatic) multiple myeloma is present.

-MGUS is never accompanied by osteolytic lesions or anemia.
-A low concentration of M-component in an elderly person without symptoms should not be of concern if the patient does not have clinical symptoms.
-MGUS is relatively common (up to 2% in people over 50 and 3% in people over 70).
+MGUS is relatively common (up to 3% in people over 50).
 Thus, most persons having M-protein in their serum have MGUS and not cancer of the bone marrow.

 Other conditions where the M-protein may be present are:

 - Chronic lymphatic leukemia